- Code COMP6730

 Upon successful completion, students will have the knowledge and skills to:

-- Design, write and debug small programs to solve practical problems of a scientific nature.
+- Design, write and debug programs in the python language to solve practical problems of a scientific or engineering nature.

-- Have an awareness of good program organisation.
+- Demonstrate awareness of good program organisation especially for scientific pipelines.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.